[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 before deleting

-This time, we will use the following command format to execute the deletion.
+This time, use the following command format to execute the deletion.

-" xargs " receives arguments (files and directories to be deleted here) and passes them to the command (rm here) all at once.
+" Xargs " receives the argument (the file or directory to be deleted here) and passes it to the command (RM here) at once.

-As a side note, if you want to delete all directories under the specified path, you need to add
+As a supplement, if you want to erase the whole directory under the specified path, you need to add

 Delete files older than specified date and time